 Conclusion

-The use of hyperpolarized pulmonary xenon 129 MRI measurements of the pulmonary red blood cell-to–alveolar tissue barrier ratio showed an abnormal gas exchange in patients diagnosed with post-COVID syndrome.
-Both, posthospitalized and nonhospitalized participants had lower 129Xe MRI RBC-to–alveolar tissue barrier ratios, suggesting abnormal oxygen and carbon dioxide gas exchange.
+Hyperpolarized pulmonary xenon 129 MRI measurements of the pulmonary red blood cell-to-alveolar tissue barrier ratio showed abnormal gas exchange in patients diagnosed with long COVID syndrome.
+A lower 129Xe MRI RBC-to-alveolar tissue barrier ratio was detected in both, posthospitalized and nonhospitalized participants, suggesting abnormal oxygen and carbon dioxide gas exchange.

 The authors concluded that underlying pathophysiological mechanisms behind post-COVID symptoms remain poorly understood, making treatment decisions hard, if not impossible.